MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/sdk-authentication.md

 ## <a name="authorization-data"></a>Using AuthorizationData
-The *AuthorizationData* class contains properties that Bing Ads uses to authorize a user.
+The *AuthorizationData* class contains properties that Microsoft Advertising uses to authorize a user.
 The [Service Client](#serviceclient), [Bulk Service Manager](sdk-bulk-service-manager.md) and [Reporting Service Manager](sdk-reporting-service-manager.md) classes handle common request header fields for you, allowing you to specify the *Authentication*, *CustomerId*, *AccountId*, and *DeveloperToken* properties in the [AuthorizationData](#authorization-data) object once for each service.

 > [!NOTE]
 > The *BulkServiceManager* and *ReportingServiceManager* are available with the .NET, Java, and Python SDKs.